MiguelStattmiller/MiguelStattmiller/README.md

 ***

-- Portuguese Navy Officer and Electrical Engineer working at the intersection of systems, data analysis and signal processing, with experience in telecommunications, networks and cybersecurity.
-Proven record of leading teams and contributing to international missions.
+- Portuguese Navy Officer and Electrical Engineer specialized in Systems Engineering, with experience in telecommunications, signal processing, networks and cybersecurity, with a proven record of leading teams and contributing to international missions.

 - My technical background combines naval engineering, SDR-based systems and signal processing, with hands-on experience in complex engineering projects and operational environments.